lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

     2. Move the downloaded setup file to `C:\cygwin64\cyg-get\`
     3. Run the Cygwin installation file.
     4. When asked which download source you’d like to use, select “Install from Internet”.
-    5. When asked for installation location, set it to, `C:\cygwin64`.
-This is required for the configuration and deploy script to find cygwin.
+    5. When asked for installation location, set it to, `C:\cygwin64`. **This is required for the cygwin_configure.py and deploy_vm.py scripts to find Cygwin.**
     6. When asked where to install Cygwin packages, set it to `C:\cygwin64\cyg-get\`.
     7. Select the method which suits your internet connection type. e.g If you’re not connecting from behind a proxy, select the “Direct Connection” option.
     8. Select a mirror to download your packages from.
 Any option in the list will do, I choose an USA host usually *.edu.
     9. You’ll then be provided with a list of packages which you can download.
 Don’t select anything, just click “Next”.
 Doing so will result in the default applications being installed.
     10. When asking if you want to install dependencies, leave everything as their defaults and click “Next”.
 This will install everything you need to get Cygwin up and running.
     11. Once installation has completed, double-click the "Cygwin64 Terminal" shortcut from the desktop (MUST DO ON FIRST EXECUTION for proper configuration).
 You won't need it for the rest of these instructions after the initial open.
-    12. Close the cygwin terminal and open PowerShell to run the python configuration script
+    12. Close the cygwin terminal and open PowerShell to run the cygwin_configure.py configuration script

         `PS C:\> python <project_dir>\scripts\cygwin_configure.py`

-    13. Upon completion with no errors, you can now use ansible through cygwin.
+    13. Upon completion with no errors, you can now use Ansible through Cygwin.

-    Note: You may access cygwin inside of PowerShell with the following:
+    Note: You may access Cygwin inside of PowerShell with the following:

     `PS C:\> C:\cygwin64\bin\bash.exe --init-file <(echo 'source $HOME/.bash_profile')`